 “When you run any chemical through the skimmer, it’s going to all your exchanges and O-rings,” he says.
 “You are putting chemical directly through the system, and it is eating away at all your equipment.
 You want it to go directly into the water where it is circulating.”

-Using algaecide won’t reduce the chlorine needed in a pool; algaecide use will likely increase it.
+Using algaecide won’t reduce the chlorine needed in a pool; algaecide use will likely increase the chlorine consumption.

-“The algaecide will reduce your chlorine level dramatically, so you’re going to have to add chlorine on top of it in order to activate the algaecide and to best utilize it in the pool,” Wilbur says.
+“The algaecide will [deplete the existing] chlorine level dramatically, so you’re going to have to add chlorine on top of it in order to activate the algaecide and to best utilize it in the pool,” Wilbur says.

 Preventing algae growth is more cost effective than having to treat an algae problem.